Mubashir-Iqbal1221/GraphScribe/README.md

 python app.py
 ```

 The FastAPI server will run at `http://localhost:8000`.
-You can visit `/docs` to see the automatically generated API documentation.
+You can visit `/docs` to see the API documentation.

 ### 6. Run the Streamlit GUI